samsuh/2026-journal/README.md

 # 2026-journal

+## 5/31/26 - Sunday
+- Goal is to go riding outside since it's been a while.

 ## 5/30/26 - Saturday
-- Check with J. It's so hot today, damn.
+- Check with J.
+- It's so hot today, damn.
 Running AC for the first time this year.
+Only ran it for a bit during the hottest part of the day and turned it off.

 ## 5/29/26 - Friday
 - DONE ~~Gym, Set A.~~